 - Expediting procedural requirements for certain types of reviews; - Allowing temporary government facility uses without a land use review requirement; and - Clarifying decision making and applicable standards related to public project construction.

 Draft Code Amendments and Analysis

-Each code amendment category is noted below, including a table identifying the pertinent code section(s), current requirements, and proposal.
-Following each table is an analysis of that proposal.
-The precise code amendments for each are included in Attachment 1, with the text changes identified by strikethrough for deletions and bold/underline for insertions.
+The precise code amendments, as drafted by staff, are included in Attachments 1 and 2, with the text changes identified by strikethrough for deletions and bold/underline for insertions.